Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

-Excerpt From: Hutton, Graham.
+Credit to Hutton, Graham.
 “Programming in Haskell (9781316876152).”
 Apple Books.